 Is Puppy Strangles Contagious?

-While strangles are not contagious, you may see multiple pups in a litter affected.
-There appears to be a genetic component, thus littermates may be affected.
+While puppy strangles are not contagious, you may see multiple pups in a litter affected.
+When puppy strangles does affect multiple pups, there appears to be a genetic component, thus littermates may be affected.
 It may be best not to breed a dog who was affected with strangles as a pup.
 If a litter was produced with strangles, you may want to avoid breeding that pair together again, and instead seek out a different mate.
 If a second litter is produced, removing the parent from the gene pool is indicated.

 How Long Does it Take a Dog to Recover From Puppy Strangles?